Data and methods

 1. Identify data-related needs

 From March to April 2022, the TCDI DRC team conducted interviews with 20 tobacco control stakeholders (including representatives from government, civil society organizations and academia) to explore how they make tobacco control decisions, the data used for those decisions, data gaps and the preferred format for data (e.g. graphs, short paragraphs, infographics).
-A report presenting the results of this assessment is available here
+A report presenting the results of this assessment is available here.
+Since then, the team has continued to meet regularly with this group of stakeholders to identify evolving data needs and new themes for tobacco control research.

 2. Analysis of stakeholder feedback and prioritization of needs

-On May 23 and 24, 2022, these and other key tobacco control stakeholders gathered for a co-design workshop to discuss the cross-cutting data gaps identified during the interviews.
+In May 2022, these and other key tobacco control stakeholders gathered for a co-design workshop to discuss the cross-cutting data gaps identified during the interviews.
 A total of 30 participants discussed the results of the assessment and voted for the priority data gaps they wished to see filled by the dashboard, including a topic to be covered by primary research.
 The full report of the co-design workshop is available here.

 The priority data themes identified were: